openmfp/portal-ui-lib/README.md

 }
 ```

-#### luigiBreadcrumbConfigService
+#### The luigiBreadcrumbConfigService option

-With the option `luigiBreadcrumbConfigService` there is a possibility to add with the implementation
+This enables you to define [Luigi breadcrumbs for your application](https://docs.luigi-project.io/docs/navigation-advanced?section=breadcrumbs)
-of the `GlobalSearchConfigService` interface the [Luigi breadcrumbs to your application](https://docs.luigi-project.io/docs/navigation-advanced?section=breadcrumbs)
+Make sure to return a valid Luigi configuration object.

 ```ts